kadenzipfel/smart-contract-vulnerabilities/vulnerabilities/hash-collision.md

 Both calls could potentially produce the same packed encoding because `abi.encodePacked()` simply concatenates the elements without any delimiters!

-As a matter of fact, the below warning is taken as it is straight from the [official solidity documentation](https://docs.soliditylang.org/en/latest/abi-spec.html#non-standard-packed-mode) on the same
+As a matter of fact, the below warning is taken as it is straight from the [official solidity language documentation](https://docs.soliditylang.org/en/latest/abi-spec.html#non-standard-packed-mode) on the same

 > [!WARNING]